sgmurphy/wordpress-plugins/beaver-builder-lite-version/readme.txt

 == Screenshots ==

-1. Starting Beaver Builder from the backend.
+1. Launch Beaver Builder from the top bar of your pages to open the Beaver Builder Page Builder interface
-2. Starting Beaver Builder from the front end.
+2. Drag and Drop modules rows and columns to build layouts
-3. The main editing interface.
+3. Images can easily be modified to fit your needs, both inline and background
-4. Editing basic text.
+4. Stylize heading and paragraph text using module settings
-5. Adding content to the page.
+5. You'll love  our ready made responsive design features and straightforward responsive editor
-6. Accessing the pre-made Templates.
+6. Access templates from the Beaver Builder interface and find more on Assistant.Pro

 == Changelog ==